aather/autobench/README.md

 - Ideally, all instances should dump benchmark results into NFS mounted shared directory.
 Otherwise, copy all results into a common directory on a webserver.
 Default directory is: /efs/autobench/test-results
 - To process results, edit '**config.ini**' file in directory $WEBDIR/AMIbench.
 - Comment out (;) lines that do not apply.
 For example:
   - Comment out instance types that are not tested.
-If you don't have more than one instance of the same type (xl) from different families then comment out all entries under "**instTypes to compare**" section since there is nothing to compare
+If you don't have more than one instance of the same type (xl) from different AWS cloud families then comment out all entries under "**instTypes to compare**".
   - Comment out instance families that are not tested.
-If you don't have more than one instance from each family, then comment out all entries under "**instFamily to compare**" section since there is nothing to compare.
+If you don't have more than one instance from each family, then comment out all entries under "**instFamily to compare**" section.
   - Comment out instances that are not tested under the section "**InstRegression**"
   - There are two lines per benchmark test.
-Comment out benchmark tests that you did not run
+Comment out benchmark tests that you want skipping.
-  - Once "config.ini" file is setup, process benchmark results using "**cacheresults.php**" script located in dir: **$WEBDIR/AMIbench**
+  - Once "config.ini" file is setup, process benchmark results by running wrapper script, runall.sh.
+It will run all required scripts to generate reports located in dir: **$WEBDIR/AMIbench**
-  - You can now access updated results by visiting autobench home page: http://ip-address/AMIbench/index.php
+  - Results can be displayed by visiting autobench home page: http://ip-address/AMIbench/index.php

 ## Autobench Benchmark Suite
 You can run all benchmarks by executing **/usr/share/phoronix.runtest** or run individually.
 Make sure to edit autobench environment file **/etc/autobench_environment.sh** if not running on a AWS cloud instance.